DuckieHo/sonar-activedirectory/README.md

 ## Description ##

 This plugin allows the delegation of SonarQube authentication and authorization to Microsoft Active Directory.
-It automatically logs in user using Single Sign On (SSO) with Active Directory Credentials in Microsoft Active Directory Environments.
-Active user's windows domain credentials are used to login to SonarQube.
+It automatically logs in a user using Single Sign On (SSO) with Active Directory Credentials in Microsoft Active Directory environments.
+An active user's Windows domain credentials are used to login to SonarQube.
+Since an Active Directory environment is required, this plugin is applicable only to SonarQube instances running within a Windows operating system.
+For SonarQube instances running on non-Windows operating systems, Active Directory should be accessed via the seperate LDAP plug-in.

 During the first authentication trial, the SonarQube database is automatically populated with the new user.
 Each time a user logs into SonarQube, the username, the email and the groups this user belongs to that are refreshed in the SonarQube database.